puppetsw/AvaloniaTokenizingTextBox/README.md

 # AvaloniaTokenizingTextBox
 An attempt at converting WCT TokenizingTextBox to Avalonia

-Lots of help from and Ideas from https://github.com/iterate-ch/tokenizingtextbox
+Lots of help from and ideas from https://github.com/iterate-ch/tokenizingtextbox